Do you want an ecommerce email marketing strategy that’s guaranteed to increase your bottom line?

 You may think you have an insanely good open rate on your emails but… 50%+ of the people ARE NOT OPENING your emails.”

 Here at Drip, we liked Noah’s tip so much that we baked it into our product.

 As it turns out, the average U.S. worker receives an insane 121 emails per day.
-So you shouldn’t assume that your subscribers (even your most loyal customers) open every single one of your offer emails.
+So you shouldn’t assume that people (even your most loyal customers) open every single one of your offer emails.

 This campaign will help you maximize your reach—without ever hitting the same potential customer twice.

 Let’s take a look at how to set this up.

 To start, you want to choose a sale that spans several days.
 This will give people a couple of days to read your first email before Drip re-sends it to them with a different subject line.

 Amazon recently announced that it will extend certain Black Friday deals until December 22nd in the U.S. That’s over five weeks after Black Friday.
 So if you’re prepping for a sale on Halloween or the New Year, you can probably get away with sending a follow-up email a couple days later.

 Bonus Resource: Borrow this holiday calendar to brainstorm email promotions.